-Realia Properties Inc. (formerly "Titanstar Properties Inc." and "DPVC Inc.") was incorporated under the Canada Business Corporations Act on June 3, 2008 and is a real estate holding company trading on the TSX Venture Exchange (the "Exchange").
+Realia Properties Inc. (formerly "TitanStar Properties Inc." and "DPVC Inc.") was incorporated under the Canada Business Corporations Act on June 3, 2008 and is a real estate holding company trading on the TSX Venture Exchange (the "Exchange").
 The Company issued share capital and commenced operations on June 30, 2008.
 On September 27, 2010, the Company's shareholders passed a special resolution approving a change in the Company's name from "DPVC Inc." to "TitanStar Properties Inc.".
-On January 9, 2019, the company's Board of Directors passed a resolution to change the Company's name from "TitanStar Properties Inc." to "Realia Properties, Inc." which was approved at the Annual General Meeting on June 3, 2019 and approved by the TSX Venture Exchange on October 10, 2019.
-In relation to the new corporate name, the Company has also introduced a new web address and updated its website.
-The Company can now be found at www.RealiaProperties.com.
+On June 3, 2019, the shareholders approved a name change from "TitanStar Properties Inc." to "Realia Properties, Inc."

-As at March 31, 2020, the Company held a 100% beneficial interest in 116th Street Centre located in Indianapolis, Indiana, a 100% beneficial interest in Metro Gateway Shopping Center located in Phoenix, Arizona, and a 99% membership interest in Martin Downs NSC LLC, a partnership which holds registered title to Martin Downs Town Center located in Palm City, Florida.
+As at June 30, 2021, the Company held a 100% beneficial interest in 116th Street Centre located in Indianapolis, Indiana, a 100% beneficial interest in Metro Gateway Shopping Center located in Phoenix, Arizona, and a 100% membership interest in Martin Downs NSC LLC, a partnership which holds registered title to Martin Downs Town Center located in Palm City, Florida.